-There are additional loss mitigation options including home disposition options.
+There are additional loss mitigation options including home disposition options, including short sale or deed in lieu of foreclosure.
 Servicers should refer to the specific program guides for eligibility and requirements for the various loss mitigation programs.

 For conventional loans, the obligation of the GSEs to advance P&I is limited by the timing and type of the total payments required to be made.
 In some cases, sellers and servicers must only pay based on the actual payments, meaning payments from the underlying borrower that are received.
-Further, the sellers and servicers are generally not required to make advances beyond a certain time period.
-During the onset of COVID-19, the GSE’s aligned policies where they ceased requiring servicers to advance any P&I on loans serviced on a scheduled/scheduled (scheduled interest and principal payments) servicing payment basis on behalf of defaulted borrowers who were four or more months (120 days) delinquent.
+Further, the sellers and servicers are generally not required to make advances beyond a certain time.
+During the onset of COVID-19, the GSEs aligned policies where they ceased requiring servicers to advance any P&I on loans serviced on a scheduled/scheduled (scheduled interest and principal payments) servicing payment basis on behalf of defaulted borrowers who were four or more months (120 days) delinquent.
+FNMA still has a stop delinquency advance process for scheduled/scheduled MBS mortgage loans that become four months delinquent.
+As payments are collected, there is an application hierarchy before the stop advance process is lifted.
+Similarly, FHLMC stops requiring scheduled interest to be remitted once a mortgage loan becomes 120 days delinquent.

 While a servicer may be able to stop remitting P&I advances, they typically need to continue to make tax and insurance escrow payments to preserve title on the property.
 The requirements for advancing could change, so servicers need to stay current with the applicable servicing guides.